easystartup-io/k3s-simplified/docs/docs/private-setup-guide/setup-access-box.md

 # Setup Access / Jump box

 :::info
 Skip this step if you have already setup access box.
+And add it to your network.
 :::

 ## What is an Access Box?